-To gain an understanding of the raku firing process, some basics will be covered here.
-Exactly what does firing process mean?
+Exactly what does “raku firing process” mean?
 It is the application of heat until the clay or glaze reaches maturity.
 In the case of raku firing, it is the maturity of the glaze that’s the goal.